Beware the Pop of Balloon Payments

 In spite of this, both ABSA and Wesbank say that the percentage of vehicle finance applications with a balloon payment are continuing to rise, and Rudolf Mahoney from Wesbank says that they have experienced a significant increase in the number of applications for vehicle finance asking for a balloon payment.

-The main reason for the increase in vehicle finance with a balloon payment is affordability concerns, and with reduced monthly installments, these balloon payments are regarded as a lifeline to owning a car.
+The main reason for the increase in vehicle finance with a balloon payment is affordability concerns.
+And with reduced monthly installments, these balloon payments are a lifeline to owning a car.

 Balloon Payments mean Smaller monthly Payments

-Instead of spreading the price of your brand new car over a typical finance period of 5 years for instance, you defer a percentage of the lump sum to the end of those 5 years.
+Usually one spreads the price of your brand new car over a typical finance period of 5 years for instance.
+With a balloon payment you defer a percentage of the lump sum to the end of those 5 years.

 This allows for you monthly installment to be far less over the normal finance period.
-At the end of the 5 years, the bubble of low payments suddenly explodes in your face, as you now have to find the money to pay for the outstanding amount, which can add up to tens of thousands of rands!
+At the end of the 5 years, the bubble of low payments suddenly explodes in your face.
+Now have to find the money to pay for the outstanding amount.
+And that can add up to tens of thousands of rands!

 Some people, when they realise, this, don’t think it makes sense.
-They think that the balloon amount should rather be added into the price of the car so that the buyer knows exactly where they stand.
+They think that the balloon amount should rather be added into the price of the car.
+That’s so that the buyer knows exactly where they stand.

 Just imagine if you buy a car for R200,000 and arrange for a balloon payment of 30%.
-This means that at the end of the 5 year finance period, you may well have been enjoying lower monthly installments during this time, but now you have to find R50 000 to pay the bank.
+So at the end of the 5 year finance period, you may well have been enjoying lower monthly installments.
+But now you have to find R50 000 to pay the bank.

 Your Residual Refinanced